 The Woodmont Child Development Center in Reidsville opened in 1990 and accommodates 69 children ranging in age from 6 weeks to 12 years.
 In addition to the infant, toddler and preschool programs, the center offers before- and after-school care for school-age children as well as a summer camp.
 Operating hours are 6:30 a.m. to 5:30 p.m., Monday through Friday.

 The quality of care

 You will find the quality of care to be among the highest.
-All three childcare centers have earned four-star ratings from the North Carolina Division of Child Development.
+All our childcare centers have earned four & five-star ratings from the North Carolina Division of Child Development.

 Our employees are caring, nurturing, experienced caregivers with a special love and understanding for young children.
 They work to create a happy, healthy, creative environment where each child can develop physically, socially, emotionally and intellectually.

 How the children spend their day